Expert Guide for your Antique Clock Care

 After the shipping of your mantel clock, the chime hammer may need to be adjusted in order to appropriately strike the bell of your vintage clock.
 The slight and gentle bending back and forth as well as up and down of the strike hammer rod allows you to adjust how the hammer falls on the bell of your old clock.

 In order to achieve the tone and resonation you desire, firmly hold the hammer rod at the middle with a needle nose pliers and use your free hand to raise or lower the hammer head end of the rod, allowing a minor space between the hammer and the bell.
+This will allow the chiming of your mantelpiece clock, to chime according to the exact hour.

 Cleaning YOUR SHELF CLOCK